 HEADING THE BALL

-Consistent with the US Soccer mandates on heading the ball, heading is banned for all division players 11U (12U and below for programs without single age divisions) and below in both practices and games.
+Consistent with the US Soccer Player Development Intiatives and AYSO National Rules and Regulations, heading is banned for all division players 11U (12U and below for programs without single age divisions) and below in both practices and games.
+No player aged ten or younger is to head the ball, no matter which division in which they participate.

 Heading for players in 14U is limited to a maximum of thirty (30) minutes per week with no more than 15-20 headers, per player.
 There is no restriction on heading in matches.